voisey/magma/cwf/gateway/integ_tests/README.md

 #### Fab script parameters

-- `build`: The fabfile by default only stops and restarts all containers.
-If you want rebuild everything, run
+- `build`: The fabfile by default stops, rebuilds, and restarts all containers.
-`fab integ-test --build`.
+  If you only want to restart the containers, and not rebuild everything, run `fab integ-test --no-build`.
 - `tests-to-run`: By default, the fab script will run all existing tests.
 You can specify a subset of them with this flag.
 For example, run `fab integ-test --tests-to-run=gx`, to only run Gx tests.
 See the fabfile for more options.